-Once you had things like character roles and responsibilities established -- the sorts of things that do not require rules, but need a steady hand at adjudication while playing the game -- as they were in the Companion Set, the Master's Set returns to the realm of rules to look at highly advanced and specialized combat options; spell options; an so on.
+Once you had things like character roles and responsibilities established—the sorts of things that do not require rules, but need a steady hand at adjudication while playing the game—as they were in the Companion Set, the Master's Set returns to the realm of rules to look at highly advanced and specialized combat options; spell options; and so on.

-But there is something about them that requires that you -- the player and the Dungeon Master -- have a firm grasp of the core rules before you attempt to use them.
+But there is something about them that requires that you — the player and the Dungeon Master — have a firm grasp of the core rules before you attempt to use them.
 Combat, as presented in the earlier box sets, was quick and deadly.
 One or two dice rolls each round was all that was needed.
-A fighter need only decide whom his target would be.
+A fighter need only decide who his target would be.

-The final chapter in the BECMI (Basic + Expert + Companion + Masters + Immortals) saga, is Wrath of the Immortals.
+The final chapter in the BECMI saga is Wrath of the Immortals.
 This was a set that transcended epic-fantasy and went for the ultimate prize: immortal power.

 It was, and will ever remain, the best Dungeons and Dragons has ever had to offer.

-In 1991, TSR released a hard-cover edition of the BECMI system.
-This book, called The Rules Cyclopedia, took all of the material from Basic, Expert, Companion, Masters and Immortals and re-organized them into a cohesive whole.
+In 1991, TSR released a hardcover edition of the BECMI system.
+This book, called The Rules Cyclopedia, took all of the material from the Basic, Expert, Companion, Master's, and Immortals Sets and re-organized them into a cohesive whole.

 - High Level campaigns... dungeon and wilderness mapping... advanced character options... immortals rules.... all of it.